cockroachdb/docs/back-up-and-restore-data.md

 toc: false
 ---

-The `cockroach dump` [command](cockroach-commands.html) lets you back up a specific table by outputting the SQL statements required to recreate the table and all its rows.
-Using this command, you can back up each table of each database in your cluster.
-Note also that the output should be suitable for importing into other relational databases as well, with minimal adjustments.
+The `cockroach dump` [command](cockroach-commands.html) outputs the SQL statements required to recreate a specific table and all its rows.
+This command can be used to back up each table of each database in a cluster.
+The output should also be suitable for importing into other relational databases, with minimal adjustments.

-When you run `cockroach dump`:
+When `cockroach dump` is executed:

 - The table data is dumped as it appears at the time that the command is started.
 Any changes after the command starts will not be included in the dump.
 - If the dump takes longer than the [`ttlseconds`](configure-replication-zones.html) replication setting for the table (24 hours by default), the dump may fail.
 - Reads, writes, and schema changes can happen while a dump is in progress.

-{{site.data.alerts.callout_info}}Currently, only the <code>root</code> user can run the <code>cockroach dump</code> command.{{site.data.alerts.end}}
+{{site.data.alerts.callout_info}}The user must have <code>SELECT</code> privileges on the target table.{{site.data.alerts.end}}

 <div id="toc"></div>